markdoc/docs/pages/docs/rendering/react.md

 ---
-title: Rendering a React component
+title: How to render a react component with Markdoc
 description:
 ---

 # {% $markdoc.frontmatter.title %}

-Markdoc comes out-of-the-box with a React renderer.
-The only requirement to render React component is to tell Markdoc which components to use for each [tag](/docs/tags) and [node](/docs/nodes).
+Markdoc supports React component rendering out-of-the-box.
+To render React components with Markdoc, you'll need to specify when to use a component with a tag and/or node.
+Similar to HTML rendering, the process is two steps.
+First, you create a render tree from your content, along with any associated tags.
+Then you call the renderer to output the contents of that tree as a React component.

-You can see the React renderer in action in the [developer playground](/sandbox?mode=preview).
+Follow the steps below or try out React rendering in the [developer playground](/sandbox?mode=html).

-## On the server or client
+## Create a render tree

-First create a Markdoc render tree by calling `process`.
+Create a Markdoc render tree by calling `process`.
+This can be done from the server or client.
+In the example below, the `{ tags }` object is passed as an argument to `process`.

 {% markdoc-example %}